open-traffic-generator/ixia-c/docs/deployments.md

 Following outlines how connectivity is established between the services:

-* `controller` <-> `traffic-engine` - when client pushes a traffic configuration to controller containing address of traffic engine as **port location**.
+* **controller & traffic-engine** - When client pushes a traffic configuration to controller containing `location` of traffic engine.
-* `controller` <-> `app-usage-reporter` - controller periodically attempts connection with app-usage-reporter until successful; the location of app-usage-reporter can be overridden by passing an argument to controller upon boot-up.
+* **controller & app-usage-reporter** - Controller periodically tries to establish connectivity with app-usage-reporter on a `location` which can be overridden using controller's deployment parameters.

-> The location of traffic-engine or app-usage-reporter must be reachable from controller, although they don't need to be reachable from client scripts.
+The **location** (aka network address) of traffic-engine and app-usage-reporter must be reachable from controller, even if they're not reachable from client scripts.

-Deploying these services manually (along with required parameters) may not be desired in some scenarios and hence, for convenience [deployments](../deployments) directory consists of `docker-compose` files pertaining to some commonly used scenarios, requiring only a single command for spawning all required services.
+Deploying these services manually (along with required parameters) may not be desired in some scenarios and hence, for convenience [deployments](../deployments) directory consists of `docker-compose` files pertaining to some commonly used scenarios, requiring only a single command for setup all required services.

-All the scenarios mentioned in upcoming sections describes both manual and automated (requiring docker-compose) steps.
+>All the scenarios mentioned in upcoming sections describe both manual and automated (requiring docker-compose) steps.

 ### Deployment Parameters

-* Deploying Controller
+#### Controller

   | Controller Parameters       | Optional  | Default                 | Description                                                     |
   |-----------------------------|-----------|-------------------------|-----------------------------------------------------------------|